RubenEschauzier/traversal-metric-workshop-paper/content/introduction.md

 In this paper, we introduce a metric that enables straightforward observation of the algorithmic performance of traversal approaches, independent of implementations.
 This leads to our research question: _How to compare the marginal algorithmic performance of traversal strategies in an implementation-agnostic manner?_
 <span class="comment" data-author="RV">Really good to end on this question.
 Makes for a suggested title:
-<q>Implementation-agnostic performance comparison of traversal-based query processing</q>
+<q>Implementation-agnostic performance comparison of traversal strategies</q>
 </span>